liuyehcf/BlogSource/_unposts/Interview.md

     * In the previous process, the subquery would be transformed to ApplyOperator first, missing the opportunity to apply optimizations such as constant removal or predicate simplification
     * After this refactor, the subquery used as an expression will be temporarily held back until the expression optimizations are performed, allowing it to fully benefit from these optimizations
 1. What's optimization can lead to 10 times performance boost of the ranking window function?
+    * For ranking window function with a predicate or limit clause, we can add an additional partition-topn node to filter data.
+Significant improment can be achieved if it can filter out lots of data.
 1. What's the advantages of the morsel-driven execution engine?
 1. Subquery classification.
+1. How does starrocks process subquery?
+    * Subquery are alwasy placed in the expression, after performing constant removal, predicate siplification, subquery can be replaced with an apply operator and attaching it to the logical tree.
+And finally, using different types of join to transforming the apply operator.

 # 3 Database